 In January 2003, MSD and Mayor Jerry Abramson outlined a plan to tackle Louisville's most pressing drainage problems.
-This plan initiated a 30-month program - dubbed Project DRI (Drainage Response Initiative) to review customer service requests, develop solutions, and allocates resources to achieve the solutions in a streamlined manner.
-The first phase of Project DRI (DRI1 projects) identified 380 worst drainage problems in Louisville Metro area.
-This DRI1 Projects were completed in FY 2006 and DRI2 Projects ended during FY 2007.
-Since January 2003, MSD has invested over \$100 million to complete approximately 700 neighborhood projects.
+This plan initiated a 30-month program - dubbed Project DRI (Drainage Response Initiative) - to review customer service requests, develop solutions, and allocate resources to achieve the solutions in a streamlined manner.
+The first phase of Project DRI identified 380 worst drainage problems (DRI1 projects) in the Louisville Metro area.
+These DRI1 Projects were completed in FY 2006, and DRI2 Projects were completed during FY 2007.
+Since January 2003, MSD has invested over \$140 million to complete Project DRI neighborhood drainage projects.
 In addition, this investment allowed MSD to complete in excess of 16,000 construction work orders related to drainage issues throughout its service area.
 During 2008, plans for a third phase of Project DRI (DRI3 Projects) were announced.
-These plans called for an additional investment of \$25 million over 30 months, beginning in January 2008 and this phase is currently underway.
+These plans called for an additional investment of \$25 million over 30 months, beginning in January 2008 and this phase is currently underway and is expected to be completed by early 2011.
+A fourth phase of Project DRI (DRI4 Projects) is expected to begin after the completion of the DRI3 Projects and will include \$3.5 million per year in neighborhood drainage projects over the next three years.